TILLAMOOK STATE FOREST

 Search for a vacation rental

-Tillamook State Forest in Oregon offers a variety of swimming options for visitors.
+Tillamook State Forest offers a variety of swimming options for visitors.
 The Wilson River is the main water body where people can swim, especially during summer when the weather is warm and inviting.
 There are several spots along this river that provide easy access to its clear waters.

 Jones Creek Campground has a designated swimming area which tends to be popular among families with children due to its shallow depth and calm currents.
 Elk Creek also provides some good places for dipping into cool mountain water but it's more suitable for experienced swimmers as there could be strong undercurrents at times.